 Step out of the owners trap and manage yourself out of the business.

 If you’re the one that has the interface with the customer, deals with all the complaints or creates the product or deliverers the service, the value of your business will be heavily discounted by the buyer.
 As it will be very difficult to transfer the relationship and ownership to someone else.

 There is no standard calculation for valuing a business.
-A rough guide is somewhere between 3 and 5 times your annual net profit if you have had a steady number of years trading.
-However the more desirable you can make your business through having an attractive and loyal customer base, guaranteed future income streams and can show the growth potential and market share growth the more likely you could achieve an even higher value.
+A rough guide is somewhere between 3 and 5 times your annual net profit, if you have had a steady number of years trading.
+Make your business more desirable with an attractive and loyal customer base.
+Show guaranteed future income streams, growth potential, and market share growth will help you achieve an even higher value.

 At the end of the day you may not want to sell but wouldn’t it be a great feeling to have the freedom of choice after all those long hours and years of hard graft.
 Then you would only have to decide on what you will do next!